American Water (AWK) to Invest in Water System in New Jersey

 Water utilities operating in the United States are trying their best to upgrade and maintain the aging waster infrastructure.
 American Water continues to make investments in its infrastructure to upgrade, enhance and maintain the same.
 The company has plans to invest $10.4 billion in the 2021-2025 time period and $22-$25 billion in the next decade.

-In addition to American Water, water utilities like Essential Utilities WTRG are making regular investments to upgrade the existing water and wastewater systems.
+In addition to American Water, water utility California Water Service CWT plans to invest in the range of $270-$300 million in 2021 to strengthen its water and wastewater infrastructure.
+Another water utility, Middlesex Water MSEX — under the Water for Tomorrow program — is making regular capital investments to enhance system reliability, resiliency and overall service quality.
+Essential Utilities WTRG is also making regular investments to upgrade the existing water and wastewater systems.
 Its long-term plan is to invest nearly $3 billion through 2023 to rehabilitate, and strengthen water as well as natural gas pipeline systems.
-Another water utility, Middlesex Water MSEX — under the Water for Tomorrow program — is making regular capital investments to enhance system reliability, resiliency and overall service quality.
-California Water Service CWT plans to invest in the range of $270-$300 million in 2021 to strengthen its water and wastewater infrastructure.

 Price Performance